syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-positioning.md

 ![](GettingStarted_images/IsOpen_Property.png)

-N> SfPopupLayout.IsOpen property is not applicable for Type B.
+N> SfPopupLayout.IsOpen property is not applicable for `Displaying pop-up when the SfPopupLayout is not set as root view`.

 ### SfPopupLayout.Show()

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.Show()`.
+To open the SfPopupLayout, use the `SfPopupLayout.Show()` as in the following code sample.

 {% highlight c# %}